marton-balazs-kovacs/tenzing/README.md

 ## Features

-Currently tenzing enables contributors to: \* read all the necesarry contributorship information from one file (.csv, .tsv or .xlsx) \* * *
+Currently tenzing enables contributors to:

+  - read all the necesarry contributorship information from one file (.csv, .tsv or .xlsx)
+  - create a report of the contributions
+  - create the contributors affiliation page information for the manuscript
+  - create a JATS XML containing the contributions

 ## Installation